List of Life on Mars (British TV series) episodes: Series One (2006)

 The first series of Life On Mars focuses on Sam's life following the crash and his arrival in 1973.
 Elements are thrown in to variously suggest that he is mad, in a coma, or has actually travelled back in time.
-Also during the first series run, Sam is informed that he is DI (Detective Inspector) to DCI Gene Hunt and the rest of the CID department in Manchester in 1973.
+Also during the first series, Sam learns that he is DI (Detective Inspector) to DCI Gene Hunt and the rest of the CID department in Manchester in 1973.
 This revelation is something that Sam finds hard to understand; he spends most of the series working alone, against his team and Gene.